GoogleChromeLabs/puppy-content/content/en-US/api/fontStretch.md

 var f2 = new FontFace('test', 'url(/path/to/font2');
 document.fonts.add(f2);

-//Since fontStretch is set to condensed, text shouls be shown in the font face f1. document.fonts.ready.then(() => {
+//Since fontStretch is set to condensed, text shouls be shown in the font-face f1. document.fonts.ready.then(() => {
     ctx.font = '25px test';
     ctx.fontStretch = "condensed";